austinjeremiah/PolkaDollar/README.md

 **Why Rust on PVM for the risk model?**
 Fixed-point EWMA needs precise arithmetic without floating point.
 Rust gives deterministic behavior and the ability to use integer math that matches the EVM's execution guarantees.
 The call happens in the same block as the mint — no oracle lag, no separate keeper transaction.

+**Why C++ on PVM for the stability analyzer?**
+The multi-dimensional scoring model involves several parallel weighted computations that map naturally to C++ value semantics.
+Like the Rust contract, the C++ contract compiles to PVM bytecode and uses only integer arithmetic (scaled by 1e6) — no floating point, fully deterministic.
+The `analyzeRaw` entry point accepts the same volatility value returned by the Rust EWMA contract, so both models share a single coherent risk state per transaction.

 **Why pallet-revive instead of a precompile?** pallet-revive transparently routes EVM calls to PVM contracts.
 The Solidity code uses a normal external call — no custom ABI encoding at the call site.
 The routing is handled at the runtime level.